The partial activity scheme, commonly known as partial unemployment, is a system that allows the employer to:

 Which employees are affected by the partial activity scheme?

-They can only benefit from the partial activity scheme in the context of a temporary closure of all or part of the establishment to which they are assigned.
+They can only benefit from the partial activity scheme in the context of a temporary closure of all or part of the establishment to which they are assigned

-Or an employee whose working hours are 39 hours a week and who receives a salary equal to 2500 euros gross.
-He is placed in partial activity for a week.
-Beyond this legal duration (35 hours), the hours not worked do not entitle the employee to compensation.
+Consider an employee with a 39-hour work week and a gross salary of €2,500.
+They are placed on partial unemployment for one week.
+Beyond this legal limit (35 hours), the hours not worked do not entitle the employee to compensation.

-Hourly rate: 14.79 euros (2500 € / 169 hours).
+Hourly rate: 14.79 euros (€2500 / 169 hours).

 Amount of the hourly activity allowance: 70% * 14.79 euros = 10.35 euros.

-Support for the employer by the State: 8.04 * 35 = 281.4 euros.
+Employer's contribution by the State: 8.04 * 35 = 281.4 euros.

-That is a differential payable by the company of the company: 362.43 – 281.4 = 81.03 euros.
+This results in a difference to be borne by the company: 362.43 – 281.4 = 81.03 euros.

-What about employees on a daily package?
+What about employees on a fixed-day contract?

-- The economic context
+- The economic situation

 - Supply difficulties

-- A disaster or bad weather of an exceptional nature
+- A disaster or exceptionally severe weather

 - The transformation, restructuring or modernization of the company

-- Any exceptional circumstances
+- Any exceptional circumstance

 In view of the declarations of the public authorities, the epidemic situation in the country caused by Covid-19 is an exceptional circumstance justifying the use of the partial activity scheme.